-Our programs are available at all levels, grades K-12.
-California Waterfowl receives grant funding and donor funding for its programs, so we can offer these programs to schools for free or at low costs.
+Our programs are available for grades K-12.
+California Waterfowl receives grant funding and donor funding for its programs, so we can offer these programs to schools for free or at low cost.
 Programs satisfy Next Generation Science Standards in Life Sciences and Earth System Sciences.
-Some programs satisfy Common Core Arts and Language Arts Standards as well.
+Some programs meet Common Core Arts and Language Arts Standards as well.

 We provide a variety of handouts and presentations for teachers to utilize.
 For more information, click here.